Curved mirror: Concave mirrors

-Uses of concave mirrors
+Uses

 Concave mirrors are used in reflecting telescopes.
 They are also used to provide a magnified image of the face for applying make-up or shaving.
 In illumination applications, concave mirrors are used to gather light from a small source and direct it outward in a beam as in torches, headlamps and spotlights, or to collect light from a large area and focus it into a small spot, as in concentrated solar power.
 Concave mirrors are used to form optical cavities, which are important in laser construction.
 Some dental mirrors use a concave surface to provide a magnified image.
 The mirror landing aid system of modern aircraft carriers also uses a concave mirror.

-Concave mirror image
+Image

 Mirror shape

 Most curved mirrors have a spherical profile.
 These are the simplest to make, and it is the best shape for general-purpose use.
 Spherical mirrors, however, suffer from spherical aberration—parallel rays reflected from such mirrors do not focus to a single point.
 For parallel rays, such as those coming from a very distant object, a parabolic reflector can do a better job.
 Such a mirror can focus incoming parallel rays to a much smaller spot than a spherical mirror can.
 A toroidal reflector is a form of parabolic reflector which has a different focal distance depending on the angle of the mirror.